 Home visit: 6 easy hacks to revamp your wardrobe

-Restyle the way you get dressed by organizing your clothes and accessories to make it easy to see what you have and find what you need.
+Restyle the way you get dressed by organising your clothes and accessories to make it easy to see what you have and find what you need.
 These ideas from the wardrobe of fashion designer Kelly Ekardt will make #todaysoutfit a winner, every day!

 1. Create a dressing station